 - salt and pepper to taste

-- The night before or at least 2 hours before roasting make the rub for the roast and coat it with the rub to let it marinate.
+- The night before or at least 2 hours before roasting, make the rub for the roast and coat it with the rub to let it marinate.

-- Add the garlic, olive oil, and onions to a blender and pulse until a smooth puree
+- To make the rub: add the garlic, olive oil, and onions to a blender and pulse until a smooth puree

 - Add the fresh minced herbs to the puree, stir to mix.

-- Spread this mixture on all sides of the roast and place the roast bones down in a roasting pan.
+- Spread this mixture on all sides of the roast and place the roast, bones down, in a roasting pan.
 The bones act as the roasting rack.
-Loosely cover.
+Loosely cover until ready to roast.

 - Preheat oven to 500°F